metricswave/backend/content/collections/documentation/documentation.md

   you want.
 Learn how to take advantage of custom events to find out how your application is used.
 - [Tracking deployments](/documentation/tracking/deployments): Log and event after a deploy and get stats about the version, the author and what's new on your server.
+- [How to use UTM parameters to track marketing campaigns](/documentation/utm-parameters): UTM parameters help track dark traffic, paid campaigns, newsletters, and high-converting social media content.

 ---